ViktorWelbers/geo-feature-web-service/README.md

 `/v2/{LONGTITUDE}/{LATITUDE}/{RADIUS}`

-Here a JSON with a single key `data` is returned that stores the key value pairs
+Here a JSON with a key `data` at the highest level is returned, which stores the key value pairs